 System ID: #2710010

 Cal Water has provided high-quality water utility services in the Salinas area since 1962.
-Our customers receive groundwater produced by 31 wells and distributed through a system of three storage tanks, 14 booster pumps, and 300 miles of pipeline.
-We are currently constructing an additional well in North Salinas.
+Our customers receive groundwater produced by 31 wells and distributed through a system of four storage tanks, 14 booster pumps, and 300 miles of pipeline.
 We proactively maintain and upgrade our facilities to ensure a reliable, high-quality supply.

 Our company-wide water quality assurance program includes vigilant monitoring throughout our systems and testing at our state-of-the-art laboratory.
 Our greatest water quality challenges in and around the Salinas area are nitrate levels, MTBE, and seawater intrusion.
 We are working closely with the state's Regional Water Quality Control Board and Monterey County Water Resources Agency to address these issues.